wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/manage-gift-batches-receipts-and-refunds/includes/4-refunds-and-write-offs.md

 > [!div class="mx-imgBorder"]
 > [![Screenshot of the transaction status page with the refunds status highlighted.](../media/30-amount-refunded.png)](../media/30-amount-refunded.png#lightbox)

-Note that if a gift had an associated receipt and was refunded, the receipt will need to be voided manually.
+If a gift had an associated receipt and was refunded, the receipt will need to be voided manually.

 ## Writing off a pledge

-If a donor commitment is unfulfilled or the amount of the pledge changes, rather than deactivating the record, you can initiate a write off process.
+If a donor commitment is unfulfilled or the amount of the pledge changes, rather than deactivating the record, you can initiate a write-off process.
 This allows you to track the activity of the change in a pledge.
-A write off can be for either the full or partial amount of a pledge.
+A write-off can be for either the full or partial amount of a pledge.

-To initiate a write off, click the **Write Off** button located in the task bar at the top of the donor commitment record.
+To initiate a write-off, click the **Write Off** button located in the task bar at the top of the donor commitment record.

 > [!div class="mx-imgBorder"]
 > [![Screenshot of the General details tab with the reoccurring donation and amount of $50 highlighted.](../media/31-write-off.png)](../media/31-write-off.png#lightbox)

-This will open a pop-up window where you can specify the amount of the write off.
+This will open a pop-up window where you can specify the amount of the write-off.
 As shown in the screenshot, Gabriella Morales had a donor commitment for \$50,000.
-If she can now only commit to a pledge of \$10,000, you can enter the difference of \$40,000 in the write off pop-up window.
+If she can now only commit to a pledge of \$10,000, you can enter the difference of \$40,000 in the write-off pop-up window.

 > [!div class="mx-imgBorder"]
 > [![Screenshot of the Write Off button highlighted in the task bar at the top of the donor commitment record.](../media/32-write-off-complete.png)](../media/32-write-off-complete.png#lightbox)